-I'd be lying to you if I said I didn't feel lost most of the time.
-This is especially true in the literal as I can't navigate to save my life, but in the grander sense, I rarely know what the hell I'm doing with my life or where I'm heading.
+I’d be lying to you if I said I didn’t feel lost most of the time.
+This is especially true in the literal as I can’t navigate to save my life, but in the grander sense, I rarely know what I’m doing with my life or where it’s heading.

 Which worked about as well as you’d expect.

-I fucked up.
-A lot.
-I made so many mistakes and had a very hard time understanding the basics such as friendship, romance, and values.
+I made mistakes.
+Too many too often, struggling to understanding the basics of friendship, romance, and values.
 I learned things the hard way time and time again.
 When I was 18, I figured enlisting in the Army National Guard would help me find some discipline and direction in my life.
 And for the most part, it worked.
-I grew up quickly and learned how to get my shit together pretty fast.
-I served for 6 years while working on my Bachelor's degree and returned to civilian life 3 days after receiving my diploma.
+I grew up quickly and pulled myself together.
+I served for 6 years while working on my Bachelor’s degree and returned to civilian life 3 days after receiving my diploma.

-Since then, I've made it my life's mission to learn as much as I can and start living with a purpose.
-I still fuck up quite a bit, but now I have methods to learn from failure and improve at every step.
-This site serves as a repository for lessons learned the hard way, my experiences & insights, and things I wish I knew on my journey towards self-improvement.
-I hope to help my readers feel a little less lost, more inspired to achieve, and excited to make the most of whatever comes their way.
+Since then, I’ve made it my calling to learn deeply and live with a purpose.
+I still screw up a lot, enough to remain human, but now with methods to learn from failure and improve at every step.
+This publication serves as a repository of lessons learned the hard way, AHA!
+Moments, and brilliance shared by others.
+I hope to help my readers feel a little less lost, more inspired to achieve, and ready to make the most of whatever comes our way.